KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 - Rating number 5 has 466,125 reviews which makes up 67% of all the reviews.
 - Rating number 2 has 20,473 reviews which makes up only 3% of all the reviews.

 ### Question 2: From the distribution of sentiments chart, what are the number of reviews for each sentiment?
 Which has the most reviews?
 ![Q2](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/a8cc75bd-71df-455c-821a-29cd2e619d7f)

 - The positive sentiment has a total of 472,194 reviews which equates to 68% of all reviews.
 - The neutral sentiment has a total of 181,093 reviews which equates to 26% of all reviews.
 - The negative sentiment has a total of 38,851 reviews which equates to 6% of all reviews.

-### Question 3: Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
+### Question 3: Based off the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
    How many reviews make up this sentiment?
 ![Q3a](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/2e12adba-e660-4fef-befb-e08468c2e836)
 ![Q3b](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/ea1018b4-fdc4-4e44-86ae-3dbb1349ce80)